RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

         If you encounter this, please let us know at [redisinsight@redislabs.com](mailto:redisinsight@redislabs.com).
         You can still proceed with the installation by following these instructions:
         1. Move the package to the Desktop and then hold Control and click the file to launch the installer.
-        2. A warning message will be displayed saying MacOS cannot check the application properly, you can click the button "Open".
+        2. A warning message will be displayed saying MacOS cannot check the application properly.
+To proceeed, click "Open".
         {{< /note >}}

 1. Run RedisInsight: